Expanding skilled labor immigration - implementing immigration law in a more practical way

 The future of Germany as a business location depends to a decisive degree on a well-qualified workforce.
 A coherent and balanced overall strategy is also necessary to secure skilled workers in the medium to long term, which must include the development of all domestic potential and, as a further component, also the recruitment of qualified foreign skilled workers.
 For companies operating internationally, it is also of central importance that they can deploy their personnel flexibly and unbureaucratically across national borders.

-EU internal migration dominating so far
+EU internal migration dominant so far

-Focus on skilled workers from third countries
+Focus more strongly on skilled workers from third countries

-Improving the practical implementation of immigration legislation
+Improve practical implementation of immigration law regulations

 Any law is only as good as its practical implementation.
-For some years now it has been apparent that it is above all the practical problems in the administrative implementation of immigration law that at least impede, and in some cases even prevent, more skilled workers from immigrating to Germany.
+For some years now, it has been apparent that it is above all the practical problems in the administrative implementation of immigration law that at least impede, and in some cases even prevent, more skilled workers from immigrating to Germany.

-The introduction of an electronic file in communication between foreign missions, foreigners authorities and the Federal Employment Agency as well as the introduction of a comprehensive inter-agency IT system for labour migration are irreplaceable prerequisites for accelerated and smooth processes.
-In order to facilitate the immigration of skilled workers and to create fast decision-making processes, the bundling of the tasks of the approx. 600 municipal foreigners authorities of the Länder in the area of skilled labour migration into specialised, supra-regional Central Foreigners Authorities, as provided for in the Skilled Workers Immigration Act, is necessary.
+The introduction of an electronic file in communication between foreign missions, foreigners authorities and the Federal Employment Agency, as well as the introduction of a comprehensive inter-agency IT system for employment migration, are also irreplaceable prerequisites for accelerated and smooth processes.
+In order to facilitate the immigration of skilled workers and create fast decision-making processes, the bundling of the tasks of the approximately 600 municipal foreigners authorities of the federal states in the area of skilled labor migration into specialized, supraregional central foreigners authorities, as provided for in the Skilled Workers Immigration Act, is necessary.